On the Role of the Double Fourier Sphere Method in Fast Algorithms on SO(3): Introduction

 The idea to exploit this structure in crystallography goes back to Hans Joachim Bunge in 1969, who established the use of harmonic series expansions on $\SO3$ as a standard tool for texture analysis~\cite{Bunge1982}.
 In this context, he introduced the concept of converting harmonic expansions of Wigner-D functions into ordinary Fourier series on the torus, by substituting the Fourier expansion of the Wigner-D functions.
 This procedure is commonly referred to as the Wigner transform, since it computes the Fourier coefficients from the harmonic coefficients.
 In a subsequent step, fast Fourier techniques can be applied to the resulting Fourier series.
 For instance, the nonequispaced fast Fourier transform (NFFT) enables efficient evaluation at arbitrary sample points.
 Bunge’s realization of the Wigner transform had a computational complexity of $\complexity{N^{4}}$, where $N$ denotes the bandwidth of the harmonic series expansion.
 However, his work was limited by the computational resources of his time, which restricted practical computations to very low bandwidths.
 The approach was revitalized in 1996 by Risbo~\cite{Risbo1996}, whose work is still frequently cited for establishing a practically feasible formulation of the Wigner transform.

 Later, in 2008, Potts~\cite{Potts2009} and Kostelec~\cite{Kostelec2008} independently developed faster algorithms for the Wigner transform, reducing the complexity to $\complexity{N^{3}\log^{2} N}$ by employing fast polynomial transform techniques.
-While these method improves the asymptotic complexity, it requires costly precomputations.
+While this method improves the asymptotic complexity, it requires costly precomputations.
 In this paper, we will demonstrate that, in practice, this algorithm tends to be slower and less stable for moderate bandwidths than Bunge's original direct Wigner algorithm.

 In 2023, a different perspective was introduced by Mildenberger and Quellmalz~\cite{Mildenberger2023}.
 They proposed a generalized Double Fourier Sphere (DFS) framework for approximating functions on certain classes of manifolds, including the rotation group $\SO3$, by means of Fourier series on the three-torus~$\IT^{3}$.
 In this approach, a function $f\colon\SO3\to\IC$ is first transformed to a function $g=f\circ\phi_{\SO3}\colon\IT^3\to\IC$ via the Euler angle parametrization $\phi_{\SO3}\colon\IT^{3}\to\SO3$.
 The transformed function is then approximated by a Fourier series on $\IT^{3}$.
 Exploiting symmetry properties induced by the parametrization, Mildenberger and Quellmalz lifted a Fourier basis of a subspace of $\Lp{2}(\IT^{3})$ to $\L2SO3$.
-Although the parametrization $\phi_{\SO3}$ is not a diffeomorphism, they analyzed how smoothness properties are preserved under the DFS method and established uniform convergence together with explicit approximation rates depending on the smoothness of the function.
+Although the parametrization $\phi_{\SO3}$ is not a diffeomorphism, they analyzed how Hölder-smoothness is preserved under the DFS method and established uniform convergence together with explicit approximation rates depending on the smoothness of the function.

 In contrast, we start from the harmonic basis of $\L2SO3$ consisting of the Wigner-D functions and effectively express their pullback to $\IT^{3}$ with respect to the Fourier basis by describing the $\SO3$ DFS operator in Fourier space.
 Thus, while previous work analyzed the DFS method primarily in the spatial domain and focused on smoothness preservation, our approach explicitly characterizes the transformation in frequency space.
-In fact, we show, that the DFS method and the Wigner transform are essentially the same, one in the spatial domain and the other one in the frequency domain.
+We show, that the DFS method and the Wigner transform are essentially the same, one in the spatial domain and the other one in the frequency domain.